openconfig/models-ci/README.md

 This CI tool helps model committers avoid breaking these important YANG tools and comply with the RFCs.

+## How to Add a Validator

+1. Determine which category the validator is: per-model or not.
+2. Add to `commonci.go`'s `Validators` map by giving it an ID and a short description.
+3. If the validator is per-model, add to `cmd_gen.go`'s `createValidatorFmtStr` a format string for creating the validation command for each model.
+Don't forget to add a test.
+It's possible that it requires a special format string, requiring special handling from the other validators.
+4. If special parsing is necessary, modify `parseModelResultsHTML`'s parsing logic to apply special formatting for your tool's output.
+5. Add a `<validatorId>/test.sh` file (see others for examples) that invokes the generated `script.sh`, creates the special files, and calls `post_results` for your validator.
+Depending on the nature of your validator, there may be extra set-up that's required, or it could be very simple.
+6. Add a step in `cloudbuild.yaml` to invoke `test.sh`.
+Depending on the validator, other preparatory steps may be required.
+7.  (optional) If more than one version is to be ran (e.g. allowing extra versions to be supplied), look at how this is done for pyang (in `cmd_gen`, its `test.sh`, and its `cloudbuild.yaml` step) and add capability for it accordingly.

 ## Categories of CI Validators

 -   Per-Model Validators